usaid-cs/yesterday-i-learned/python.md

 - [`**` is the only right-to-left operator in python](https://study.com/academy/lesson/python-operator-of-precedence.html). `a ** b ** c` is evaluated as `a ** (b ** c)`.
 The two are not the same: `3 ** (1 ** 2)` is 3, but `(3 ** 1) ** 2` is 9.
 - `callable()` is a built-in!
 You don't need to reinvent it with `hasattr(blah, '__call__')`.
 - pytz offsets are [not](https://stackoverflow.com/a/35464926/1558430) a fixed number of minutes.
 Telling it to make you a timezone called `'America/Chicago'` will yield a practically meaningless value, unless when used in conjunction with a date and time.
-- [Guido van Rossum](https://gvanrossum.github.io/)'s *van* is capitalised only if the last name *Van Rossum* is mentioned on its own.
+- [Guido van Rossum](https://gvanrossum.github.io/)'s _van_ is capitalised only if the last name _Van Rossum_ is mentioned on its own.
 - [`pip` vs `python -m pip`](https://snarky.ca/why-you-should-use-python-m-pip/) basically all boil down to "it lets you specify which python to install for".
 Using `python -m pip` in a virtualenv is a best practice that changes nothing.
 - Only alphanumeric strings are interned (have the same internal ID when multiple objects exist). [`wtf` is interned, but `wtf!` is not](https://github.com/satwikkansal/wtfpython#-strings-can-be-tricky-sometimes-).
 - `dict` keys are hashed.
 Assigning `a_dict[5]` and `a_dict[5.0]` mean the same thing because `hash(5) == hash(5.0)`.
+- [The `x` in `for x in y` can be any assignment target](https://github.com/satwikkansal/wtfpython#-for-what), so `for i, some_dict[i] in enumerate(string)` will assign each character to the dict by index.
+- Python3 class methods are automatically static if you don't have a `self`.
+The `@staticmethod` decorator helps the class to call `Foo.bar()`, _and_ the ability to call these methods as `a_foo.bar()`.
+- Did you know (after like 10 years programming in python) that [you can't change a string by index](https://stackoverflow.com/questions/1228299/changing-one-character-in-a-string-in-python)?
+- [Itertools is written in C](https://github.com/python/cpython/blob/master/Modules/itertoolsmodule.c).
+Many standard libraries are.